 Options granted under the plan carry no dividend or voting rights.
 The vesting period for each option issued up to 31 December 2008 is 3 years, or as varied by the board, one-third vesting 12 months from the date of grant and the balance vesting equally each year over the remaining two year period.
-Options issued from 1 January 2009 generally vest over 3 years with the initial vesting on the first anniversary of the date of the grant and subsequent vestings in 8 equal tranches on the first day of each calendar quarter over the following 2 years.
-When exercisable, each option is convertible into one ordinary share and entitles the holder to the same ordinary share rights as set out in note 15.
+Options issued from 1 January 2009 generally vest over 3 years with the initial vesting on the first anniversary of the date of the grant and subsequent vesting in 8 equal tranches on the first day of each calendar quarter over the following 2 years.
+When exercisable, each option is convertible into one ordinary share and entitles the holder to the same ordinary share rights as set out in note 12.
 Shares issued under the scheme may be sold at the expiration of any Restriction Agreement between the eligible employee and the Company.
-Such restrictions may be imposed by the remuneration committee upon the grant of options under the option plan and such restrictions will be contained in the Option Agreement between the eligible employee and the Company.
-In all other respects the shares rank equally with other fully paid ordinary shares on issue (refer to note 15(c)).
+Such restrictions will be contained in the Option Agreement between the eligible employee and the Company.
+In all other respects the shares rank equally with other fully paid ordinary shares on issue (refer to note 12(d)).